Lucaterre/spacyfishing/README.md

 ## Recommendations

 By default, and for testing, spacyfishing works on demo server.
-According to the entity fishing documentation : some query restrictions can be applied, like query limitation, to the demo server.
+According to the entity fishing documentation: some restrictions can be applied, like query limitation, to the demo server.
 Please do not overload the demo server.

 If entity-fishing is deployed locally or on specific server, specify the URL of the new entity-fishing API endpoint in the config: